dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 - Adding a new mandatory parameter
 - Changing an existing parameter
 - Removing an existing parameter
-- Fundamentally changing an existing functionality of a resource
+- Fundamentally changing existing functionality of a resource

 A pull request (PR) that introduces a breaking change should prefix at least one entry in the change log with `BREAKING CHANGE:`.
 The entry